-The Biden administration is expected to soon release its proposed Title IX regulations almost a year after kicking off its review of the federal civil rights law prohibiting sex discrimination in schools.
-The new version will be the third set of policies in just as many administrations.
+Nearly two years after kicking off its review of Title IX, the Biden administration on April 22 released its much-anticipated final rule for the federal civil rights law prohibiting sex discrimination in schools.
+The new version is the third set of policies in just as many administrations.

 The repeated overhaul has brought significant changes to school staff and operations, some of which overlapped with schools having to close down and divert resources as a result of the COVID-19 outbreak.